 - Engine Room Watch Rating Certificate of Competency

 Please note: If you fail to demonstrate how you meet the minimum qualifications as stated above, your application will be sifted out.

 For further information on this vacancy please download and review the “Person Specification and Further Information for Job Applicants” which you will find below.
 To apply, you must fully complete and submit an online application via this website before the closing date.
-To learn more about this opportunity, please contact Neil Collie who can be reached at email@example.com or on 0131 244 3669.
+To learn more about this opportunity, Jim Cahill on 0131 244 3319 or by email email@example.com.

 If you experience any difficulties accessing our website or completing the online application form, please contact the Resourcing Team on 0131 244 8500 or via firstname.lastname@example.org.